Cubeir/Vanilla-RTX-App/README.md

 - Hovering any control in the app displays a unique Minecraft-inspired artwork communicating its function in the bottom left side of the app, for instance, sliders show how they should impact the textures in-game as you change them, toggles show before/after, and buttons display an artistic interpretation of what the they do!
   In combination with tooltips, this is meant to help make the app less intimidating and more beginner-friendly!
+- Double-clicking the art artwork area will copy the logs for debugging, it may also be helpful to attach these when reporting issues.

-- The following settings persist between sesssions: tuning options/slider values, Preview toggle, and theme choice.
+- The following settings persist between sessions: tuning options/slider values, Preview toggle, and theme choice, and game install locations.
   Allowing you to keep your personal favorite values and quickly re-tune newer versions without having to remember everything.

 - Top-left titlebar buttons in order: